Enhancing digital resilience in education: An action plan to protect children and young people online

 Delivering a national approach to digital learning

 The Hwb Programme is our programme of action for improving the use of digital technology for learning and teaching in schools.
 The Hwb Programme encompasses multiple strands of work that includes investment in broadband, education technology (EdTech) in-school infrastructure and the Hwb platform comprising of multiple cloud services.
-Through these we have provided a national platform ensuring digital learning is at the heart of Curriculum for Wales which will be rolled out from September 2022.
+Through these we have provided a national platform ensuring digital learning is at the heart of Curriculum for Wales.

 We have invested over £45 million to deliver superfast connectivity to all maintained schools in Wales, including £18 million to upgrade in-school infrastructure.